Skin cancer surgery

 Squamous Cell Carcinoma

 Squamous Cell Carcinoma (SCC) is the next most aggressive skin cancer.
 If unchecked it can spread beyond the immediate vicinity to the lymph nodes.
-They may arise ‘de novo’ (without a pre existing mole), or from preexisting solar keratoses, which are crusty lesions in sun exposed areas of the body.
+They may arise ‘de novo’ (without a pre-existing mole), or from pre-existing solar keratoses, which are crusty lesions in sun exposed areas of the body.
 They are common on the face, ears, lips, back of the hand and the lower leg.
-Invasive SCCs are usually fairly slowly growing, tender, scaly or crusted lumps.
+Invasive SCCs are usually fairly slow growing, tender, scaly or crusted lumps.
 The lesions may develop into sores or ulcers that fail to heal.
-Sometimes however they can grow very rapidly indicating an aggressive behaviour and should be removed early by a specialist plastic surgeon.
+Sometimes, however, they can grow very rapidly, indicating an aggressive behaviour and should be removed early by a specialist plastic surgeon.

 Squamous Cell Carcinoma in Situ